 Stress and anxiety can activate a strong response from the body, including an increased production of stress hormones.
 When stressed, breathing tends to become shallow and the air is forced higher up in the chest instead of the lower part of the lungs.
 All of this has a poor effect on the gut and can worsen IBS symptoms.

-Practicing slow, deep breathing daily helps to relax the body.
+Practicing slow, deep breathing helps to relax the body.
 This can quickly decrease the production of stress hormones and calm the gut.
-In a short time, you can learn to breath deeper daily without even thinking of it.
-In addition, regular walks in nature, calming music, and EFT tapping are all free but very effective stress and IBS treatment strategies.
+In addition, regular walks in nature, calming music, and EFT tapping are all free but effective stress relief strategies.

 Stress also makes people eat faster and this can cause many digestive problems.
 Learn to eat slowly!
 Chew the food properly; enjoy every bite.
 In addition, avoiding the use of electronic devices during meals promotes good digestion.
 The point is that eating slowly and feeling relaxed during and after meals can resolve many stress-related stomach issues.

 3. Problematic carbs

 For some people, certain carbs and fiber can cause many gut problems.
-This approach for IBS symptoms means excluding carbs that for some reason ferment in the digestive tract.
+This approach to lessen IBS symptoms means excluding carbs that for some reason ferment in the digestive tract.
 The FODMAP diet is an example of this approach.
 Problematic foods include onion, lactose (milk sugar), fructose, and oligosaccharides found in bread and other grain products.
-This approach has helped many to resolve many IBS symptoms.
+This approach has helped many to resolve IBS symptoms.

-A healthy gut have no problems with these carbs.
+Such carbs do not cause any problems in a healthy gut.
 Quite the contrary, they feed beneficial gut bacteria.
 However, some people cannot break down the carbs properly causing them to ferment in the gut.
 This triggers bloating, gas, a swollen stomach, and other symptoms.
-When the fermented carbs reach the colon they can cause diarrhoea or constipation.
+When the fermented carbs reach the colon they can cause diarrhea or constipation.

 4. Too little stomach acid